 For example, a comparable brand new roof might cost $20,000 and have a lifespan of 20 years.
 This would mean that it loses 5 percent of its value each year.
 If your roof is 10 years old, it has lost 50 percent of its value, meaning the actual cash value of your roof is now $10,000.
 Additional depreciation may be taken out based on the condition of your roof.
 Some 10-year-old roofs may still be in great condition, while others could be impacted by unrepaired wind or hail damage.

 There is a connection between the age of your roof and your insurance coverage.
 ACV coverage is typically used for older roofs or roofs that are in poor condition.
 It is typically a less expensive way to cover your roof.
 Some insurance policies may give you the option to choose between ACV or replacement cost, but if your roof is past a certain age (generally 15-20 years, but each insurance company will have its own guidelines), your insurer may automatically stipulate that you have ACV coverage.
-Some states, like Florida, do not allow insurers to use ACV to assess roof replacement coverage.
+Some states do not allow insurers to use ACV to assess roof replacement coverage.

 Replacement cost coverage